-Lemon parmesan asparagus is a simple side dish with a fresh, light flavor - perfect for spring and summer!
-Ready in about ten minutes and made with only four ingredients.
+Lemon parmesan asparagus is a simple side dish that's perfect for spring and summer!
+It's ready in about ten minutes, made with only four ingredients, and has a bright, fresh flavor.

 Ingredients and substitutions